 A Break in the Winter Weather

-An example of what we believe to be silicated red Gypsum.
+An example of what we believe is silicated red gypsum.

 Past Excursions

-This is what we believe to be red Gypsum.
-Gypsum is common in the Sigurd, Utah area and is the home of the United States Gypsum Company.
+This is what we believe to be red gypsum.
+Gypsum is common in the Sigurd, Utah area, and it’s home to the United States Gypsum Company.

-We have read reports of beautiful plume agate coming from the Glenwood, Utah area but in the past, we have always come up empty-handed.
-At most, we’ve seen lots of igneous rock in the area.
+We have read reports of beautiful plume agate from the Glenwood, Utah area, but in the past, we have always come up empty-handed.
+At most, we’ve seen lots of igneous rock.

 Todays Rockhounding Trip

-At first, we found the usual small pieces of red Gypsum and lots of Selenite.
-The red Gypsum at this location is thicker than most of the red Gypsum we have found in the past.
-There was a lot of igneous rock in the area as well.
+Initially, we found the usual small pieces of red gypsum and abundant selenite.
+However, the red gypsum at this location was thicker than what we’ve typically found.
+There was also a significant amount of igneous rock in the area.

 After only a few minutes of walking, we started to notice signs of dull-colored agate and some jasper.
-As we hunted further we found some promising minerals.
-Most of the minerals we found today were quite small, however, we will definitely be back again this spring.
+As we continued our search, we found some promising minerals.
+Although most of the minerals we found today were quite small, we will definitely be back again this spring.

 Here are some examples of what we found on our short trip.